paralaks/crm-yii2/README.md

 * Install composer
 * Install composer asset plugin by executing console command `composer global require "fxp/composer-asset-plugin:^1.2.0"`
 * Clone the project and install Yii2 packages by executing command `composer update`
-* Setup your web server and database based on configuration file you would like to use. ie: open `config/db.php` for development environment settings.
+* Open `web/server-configuration.php` for server name and environment definitions.
+Pick the environment you want to run the application and either update your web server's configuration or the environment setting for the server name you want to use.
+* Based on the environment you chose, update `config/db[-prod/stage].php` for database settings.
 * Run migrations by executing command `yii migrate`
 * Once all migrations are executed successfully, open application in your browser and use credentials in the seeder `migrations/m151102_000902_seed_users_table.php`
 * If you get some error messages related to **AppDbManager** class, it means framework updates are incompatible with the modified `helpers\AppDbManager.php` caching component.
 You can quickly solve this by editing `config/web.php` so that uncomment line 75, comment lines 77 & 78.
 It should look like this: